vatesfr/xen-orchestra/@vates/disposable/USAGE.md

 ### `debounceResource.flushAll()`

-Disposes all delayed disposers and cancels the delaying of the disposables that are in usage
+Disposes all delayed disposers and cancels the delaying of the disposables that are in usage.

 ```js
 import { createDebounceResource } from '@vates/disposable/debounceResource'